peterwallhead/fractal-terrain/README.md

 ### Description

-Experimenting with Canvas with the end goal to produce 3D landscapes.
+Experimenting with Canvas with the end goal to produce 3D landscapes for game development.

 ### Example outputs